 Three primary attributes define the IBL Center’s approach to teaching business and innovation law.
 First, because of the College of Law’s strong focus on intensive faculty supervised experiences, the IBL curriculum emphasizes a high degree of student-faculty engagement and small group work on substantive legal problems.
 Second, because in the real world lawyers are part of a larger ecosystem in which they interact with an array of people and other disciplines, the IBL center promotes engagement with students, faculty, and professionals outside the College of Law.
 Third, because each law student’s goals and background are different, the IBL curriculum provides students with substantial flexibility in designing their own experience, guided by faculty mentors and the advice of former students.
 Examples of IBL curriculum that embody these attributes include:

 Iowa Medical Innovation Group Seminar: The Iowa Medical Innovation Group is an interdisciplinary venture composed of students from the colleges of law, medicine, engineering, and business.
-During the course of each project, a team of students from these four colleges originates an idea for a medical device; designs it and produces figures or, if possible, a prototype; seeks a patent; and designs a business model for marketing it, together with the required legal documents.
-Students are expected to participate to some degree in all aspects of project development, although the principal obligation of law students is the procurement of necessary intellectual property rights, articles of incorporation, other business association documents, contracts, and licensing agreements.
+During the course of each project, a team of students from these four colleges originates an idea for a medical device; designs it and produces figures or, if possible, a prototype; seeks a patent; and designs a business model for marketing it.
+Students are expected to participate to some degree in all aspects of project development, although law students are expected to take the lead on understanding and analyzing the legal issues associated with the team's project.

 Students discuss their experience in IMIG